 During the Drop/Add period, we drop the enrolment caps by approximately 15% of the total enrolment number for the course to give advisors room to handle special cases.
 We will return the enrolment caps to their actual size during the second week of classes after we have had time to help students that fall under our special cases.

-For Fall 2020, enrolment caps will return to their actual size on Sept 10, 2020 (exact time unknown but usually during business hours).
+For Winter 2022, enrolment caps will return to their actual size on Monday, January 10, 2022 (exact time unknown but usually during business hours).

 After the enrolment caps are returned to their actual size, the remaining space may continue to have reserves on the course, which will be removed usually the following day.